fymf114/LegCo/README.md

 4. The code would run and output a Word document "speech.docx"

 _Edit the last line of code if you want it renamed_

+_Users who have never used Python may download the executable (for macOS only as of Jun 27, 2023) on the releases page_

 ## Disclaimer